joonv2/VisualSiteDiary/README.md

     --source_prediction_val '...' \
     --save_dir './construction_dataset/'
     ```
-    The HP labels will be saved at './construction_dataset/HP_label_train.json' and './construction_dataset/HP_label_val.json'.
+    * The HP labels will be saved at './construction_dataset/'.

 * Step 3.
 Run HP by running the following script.
     ```